Rescue Teams Comb For Survivors As Morocco Quake Kills Over 1,000

 The Royal Moroccan Football Federation announced that a Cup of African Nations qualifier against Liberia, due to have been played on Saturday in the coastal city of Agadir, had been postponed indefinitely.

-- Significant damage likely -"We heard screams at the time of the tremor," a resident of Essaouira, 200 kilometres (125 miles) west of Marrakesh, told AFP.
-"Pieces of facades have fallen."
+“We heard screams at the time of the tremor,” a resident of Essaouira, 200 kilometres west of Marrakesh, told AFP.“Pieces of facades have fallen.”

 Foreign leaders expressed their condolences and many offered assistance, including Israel with which Moronormalised relations in 2020.